vikrant82/chat-analyzer/readme.md

 -   **Intelligent Caching System**:
     -   **Configurable**: Users can enable or disable caching.
 Both file-based and in-memory caches respect this setting.
     -   Dramatically speeds up analysis of historical data.
-    -   Caches messages on a per-day, per-chat basis using IST local-day semantics for consistent bucketing across Webex and Telegram.
+    -   Caches messages on a per-day, per-chat basis using Local-Day semantics based on your browser’s IANA timezone.
     -   Caches "empty" days to prevent redundant API calls for periods with no activity.
-    -   Always fetches fresh data for "today" (by IST) to ensure summaries are up-to-date.
+    -   Always fetches fresh data for "today" in the user’s local timezone to ensure summaries are up-to-date.
 -   **User-Friendly Interface**:
     -   **Searchable Chat List**: Quickly find the chat you're looking for.
-    -   **Modern Date Picker**: A modern, dark-theme friendly date picker (IST-based day ranges).
+    -   **Modern Date Picker**: A modern, dark-theme friendly date picker (Local-Day semantics based on your browser timezone).
     -   **Global Image Options**: One place to toggle image analysis and size caps for any provider.
+    -   **Flexible Downloads**: Export results in multiple formats:
+        - Text (.txt) and PDF (.pdf): text-only.
+        - HTML (.html): includes images inline via data URIs.
+        - ZIP (.zip): bundle with transcript.txt, transcript_with_images.html (references images/), images/ files, and manifest.json metadata.
     -   Simple, step-by-step process: Login -> Select Chat -> Analyze.
     -   **Bot Management UI**: A simple interface to register, view, and delete your bots.
     -   **Automated Webhook Setup**: Automatically registers the necessary webhook with Webex when you provide a public URL, simplifying setup.